Pwd9000-ML/terraform-azurerm-nsg-administration/examples/dynamic_nsg_config_2/README.md

-# Terraform Example - Add subnets on existing Azure VNET
+# Terraform Example 2 - Dynamic NSG config and administration

 ## Description

-The following example files can be used to demo the module called dynamic-subnets.
+The following example files can be used to demo the module called nsg-administration.
-This example can be used to populate an existing VNET with custom subnets based on a provided subnet config file: `subnet_config.auto.tfvars`.
+This example can be used to populate existing NSGs hosted in Azure selectively by using a master config file, `locals.tf`, and identifiers `common.auto.tfvars`.

-The values used from `subnet_config.auto.tfvars` in this example assumes an existing VNET with a network address space of `10.2.0.0/22`.
+The values used from `locals.tf` in this example assumes existing NSGs and acts as a master config file.
-It is also assumed that the existing network in this example has no subnets configured.
-The existing resource group name in this example is: `Core-Networking-Rg`".
-The existing vnet name in this example is: `Core-VNET-9000`.
 The example contains:

 - Main terraform file: `main.tf`.
 - Variables file: `variables.tf`.
-- Common variables defining the existing resources: `common.auto.tfvars`.
+- Common variables defining the existing resources and NSG identifiers: `common.auto.tfvars`.
-- Subnet configuration used for subnets to be added: `subnet_config.auto.tfvars`.
+- NSG configuration master file used for nsg configs: `locals.tf`.

-`main.tf` and `.tfvars` files can be amended to specify the existing resource group and VNET as described in the module readme.
-Amend `common.auto.tfvars` with relevant `SubscriptionID` and resources that will be used with the azurerm provider.
-Amend `subnet_config.auto.tfvars` to populate the existing VNET with specified subnets.

 ## Usage